salte-io/ng-currency/README.md

 * You can redraw all directives broadcasting "currencyRedraw" event.
 * Enable/Disable show zeroes using display-zeroes 'true' or 'false'
 * Not isolated scope.
 It plays well with others directives!

-## Versions

-* 0.10.x vs 0.9.x

-Now directive plays well with others directives, mainly "scope" was removed and now only use attrs variables.
-**If you migrate from 0.9.x!** Main impact in this new change is if you use something like min="minvar", you should change it to min="{{minvar}}".

-* 0.9.x vs 0.8.x

-When you focus on input with ng-currency directive, model value will be displayed instead of currency formatted text (I.E: instead of 1,40 € will be 1.4 on focus)  .
-So it's easier to use only numeric pad.

-* 0.7.x vs 0.8.x

-If you use angular 1.2.x please, use 0.7.x version (v0.7.0 branch).
-If you use angular 1.3.x or above just use 0.8.x version instead (master branch).

 ## npm